alters-mit/multimodal_challenge/doc/dataset/rehearsal.md

 ## Fields

-- `drop_object` The ID of the dropped object.
+- `target_object_id` The ID of the dropped object.
 This changes per trial.

 - `rng` The random number generator.